Luba, Abra: Demographics

-In the 2020 census, Luba had a population of 6,518.
-The population density was sigfig 6,518/148.27.
+In the 2024 census, Luba had a population of 6,402 people.
+The population density was sigfig 6,402/148.27.

+Economy

+Luba's economy is primarily grounded in agriculture.
+The key agricultural staples of Luba are rice and corn.
+There are also local communal irrigation developments like the Minal Communal Irrigation System.
+The local farmers of Luba are actively engaging in cooperative enterprises such as the Hillside Agriculture Cooperative.
+The Hillside Agriculture Cooperative processes sugarcane products like pure sugarcane vinegar.

 Government

 Local government

 Luba, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.